IBM/cp4aiops-connectors-ticket-template/README.md

 2. Why don't we use the Flink framework like the Service Now connector?
 The Flink framework hard codes Service Now as the connector type.
 This means any new connector created for ticketing cannot use it.
 As a result, data is inserted directly into elastic and Flink isn't used.
 The batching used in Flink for increasing performance was copied

-3. Why `connection_config.data_flow_ticket` instead of `connection_config.data_flow`? `connection_config.data_flow` is a special property in the AIOPs UI that tries to start a Flink job.
-For the ticket connectors, it will bypass the Flink job and insert directly into elastic, so this property cannot be used.

-4. How should I get new data from the data source?
+3. How should I get new data from the data source?
 Due to limitations with FIPs in combination with Liberty and gRPC, the ticket connectors should get live and inference data by polling the data source.
 If you set setup a webhook, that requires an incoming connection, which is not FIPs compliant.
 FIPs compliance was enforced by only allowing outgoing connections.

-5. How do I reset AI training?
+4. How do I reset AI training?
 First delete the AI models for Similar Incident or Change Risk
 ![AI Model](images/AIModelDelete01.png)
 ![AI Model](images/AIModelDelete02.png)